amohapatra3/course-enroll-app/README.md

 - Specifying a range of credits.
 Only courses in the credit range, maximum and minimum inclusive, are displayed.

-  - If either value is unspecified, the other is assumed as a bound.
+  - If either value is unspecified, the application assumes the other as a bound.
 For example, only specifying a minimum of 3 credits will display all courses with 3 credits or more.

   - Similarly, specifying only a maximum of 3 credits will display courses with 3 credits or less.